wangyongqi558/MMP_OV_VidVRD/README.md

 conda activate MMP_OV_VidVRD
 ```
 ## Train & eval for VidVRD dataset

-### Data
+### VidVRD Dataset
 **Annotations**
 The frame-annotations we used can be downloaded from [link](https://xdshang.github.io/docs/imagenet-vidvrd.html).
+**Data**
+The category information and trajectory information we used are available in the `dataset/vidvrd/data` folder.